darts/ST3009-StatisticalMethodsForCompSci/week-1.md

 <br>

 **(b)**
 Restrictions of *E* and *F* being next to each other but in any order means we can treat it as a pool of 9 characters.
+Following the reasoning of part (a) we start at choosing 1 of 9 possible letters followed by 1 of 8 and so forth.
 $$
-9!
+9*8*7*6*5*4*3*2*1 = 9!
 $$
 But since *E* and *F* can be in the order *EF* or *FE* we need to multiply this by 2.
 $$